chandansaipavanpadala/Web-Based_Universal_IC_Tester/README.md

-# Web-Based Universal IC Tester
+# Web-Based Digital IC Tester

-A full-stack, Web-Based Universal IC Tester built with a Raspberry Pi Pico and MCP23017 I/O expanders.
+A full-stack, Web-Based Digital IC Tester built with a Raspberry Pi Pico and MCP23017 I/O expanders.
 It reimagines the classic, expensive digital IC tester as a modern, scalable hardware and software system featuring dynamic pin routing, truth-table verification, and a Web Serial API frontend.

 ---